Pondidum/Conifer/Readme.md

 	}

 ### .DontIgnoreControllersNamespace()
-Adds the `Controllers` namespace part in as part of the route
+Adds the `Controllers` namespace part in as part of the route.

 	[Fact]
 	public void When_not_ignoring_the_controller_namespace()